Sourdough Pita Bread

 - Olive Oil – To enrich the bread and add flavor.

-- Divide the dough into 8 pieces and roll each piece into a ball.
+- Divide the dough into 8 equal portions.
+Using a cupped hand, roll each piece into a tight dough ball.

 - Wrap the warm pitas in a clean kitchen towel as they come out of the oven.